|

 conceptually converted to an "infinitely precise" binary value

-that is then rounded to type double
+that is then rounded to type double by the usual

 round-to-nearest rule of IEEE 754 floating-point arithmetic,